 Well, once you've got the sound you want, the chances are that you'll also want to control certain aspects of it and either in the studio or on stage, you might also need to route it to more than one place.

 Unfortunately many of us feel that neither of the above are our problems and that's why you have studio and live engineers.
 The problem is that you're trusting someone else to ensure that your sound still sounds like your sound after they've messed with it!
 Are ya' sure you're happy with that?
 So once again, this is something I can really help with; control and routing.

 Look, I won’t pretend that custom electronics isn’t expensive.
 While I design PCBs, front and rear panels and artwork, I use third-party companies to actually make the PCBs, drill and silkscreen front and rear panels.
 That's after I've designed any circuits.
 So as you can imagine, for one-offs, this isn’t cheap.
 On the other hand, you end up with something that’ll solve your specific problem and that is uniquely yours.

 Here's another example of some custom stuff...
 A few years ago I designed a transformer which was intended for DI purposes.
-I wanted a really high input impedance, near flat frequency response between 20 Hz and 20 kHz and really phase coherent response at the low end.
+I wanted a really high input impedance, near flat frequency response between 20 Hz and 20 kHz and the best phase coherency I could get, especially at the low end.
 OEP built a hand-full for me.
 Four of them went into the stage box shown providing four conventional microphone inputs and four hi-res DI inputs.